Permanent TSB: Irish Permanent Building Society

 Permanent TSB, previously the Irish Permanent Building Society, was founded as The Irish Temperance Permanent Benefit Building Society which was founded in 1884.
 In 1940 under new managing director Edmund Farrell its name was changed to Irish Permanent Building Society.
 Farrell, and later his son, Edmund Farrell Jnr managed the building society until about 1990.

 In 1992 Irish Permanent Finance, specialising in auto finance, was established.
 In 1992 branch operations were opened in London and Belfast.
 In 1992 a Banking subsidiary established in the Isle of Man.

 In 1994 the Irish private banking operation of Guinness & Mahon was acquired.
 In 1996 Capital Home Loans, a UK mortgage lender, was acquired.

 It was a mutual organisation, jointly owned by those saving and borrowing.
 It demutualised to form a plc on 21 September 1994.
-Irish Permanent was a predominantly personal banking and mortgage company and in 2001 acquired the Irish Trustee Savings Bank from the Government of Ireland.
+Irish Permanent was a predominantly personal banking and mortgage company.

+In 1999, Irish Life Assurance plc and the Irish Permanent Building Society merged to form the Irish Life and Permanent Group.